parv-sachdeva/Biodiversity_App_Shiny/README.md

 1. Species Visualization Map: Biodiversity observations can be viewed on the map by selecting a country and a species or vernacular name.

-2. Species Visualization Timeline: The timeline of when indivuduals were spotted can be seen as an interactive plotly plot.
+2. Species Visualization Timeline: The timeline of when individuals were spotted can be seen as an interactive plotly plot.

 Additional Features:

-- Get a count of total number of individuals spotted in a certain area by hovering over the map markers.
+- Hover over the map markers to count the total number of individuals spotted in a certain area.

 - Compare the timeline of a species with other species by using the sidebar in the timeline plot.

-## Data

-The data has been pre-processed and is present as multiple csv files.
-Each country has a unique CSV file which is loaded on demand when the user selects that country.

-This preprocessing ensures that the app is optimized and also ensures fast processing speed of the dataset.

 ## Extras